Car Scratch Remover: 5 Home Remedies to Remove Car Scratches [VIDEO]

 What items in your home can double as car scratch remover products?
 Watch this video:

-1. Shoe polish
+1. Shoe Polish

 Before applying shoe polish, it is important to clean the area and examine the scratch carefully.
 Wipe it with soap and water then dry thoroughly.
 Next, you’ll need a shoe polish that has a darker color than your car paint.
 Once you apply the shoe polish onto the area of the scratch, it will spread out and fill in the scratch or small dent.
 Now it will be easier for you to remove the scratch very gently using sand paper.
 Minor scratches can be removed by sanding down the surrounding area so that the scratch won’t be visible since the damaged area is now at the same level with its surrounding panel.
 This has to be done very carefully so that you won’t be sanding down too much.
 If you do, you could be damaging the next layer of paint, worsening the situation.
 The shoe polish guides you to sand without going too deep.
-You can continue sanding lightly until the applied shoe polish has been removed.
+You can continue sanding lightly until completely removing the applied shoe polish.
 Then you can use a cloth to buff the area and check if the scratch has disappeared.
-If the scratch is too deep an auto detailing shop would be your best option.
+If the scratch is too deep, an auto detailing shop would be your best option.